Marketing, Manufacturing, Packaging & Labelling, Advertising

 22. What are the potential penalties for noncompliance?

-The inspectorate may impose a penalty for violations of relevant advertising rules up to EUR 700 for individuals and from EUR 400 to EUR 14,000 for legal entities.
+The Health Inspectorate may impose a penalty for violations of relevant advertising rules up to EUR 700 for individuals and from EUR 400 to EUR 14,000 for legal entities.

 The Health Inspectorate may also issue a warning (setting a certain term for the elimination of violations) to the medical company.
 If the violations are not eliminated, the inspectorate may close down the operation of the company.